ORCA-lab/ECE6882Project2/README.md

 3. Rubrics for each agent:

-   The overal scores are composed of the original return from the agent minus some penalties:

-   (1).
-Car Racing penalty:
-      ```
-      car is making zigzag while on a straight line.
-      car is making a halt during running
-      ```
-   (2).
-Lunar Lander penalty:
-      ```
-      Lander makes sharp angles
-      ```
+   The overal score are composed of the averaged original returns from 8 test cases where 2 of them are released for you for reference, other 6 test cases are used for final scores.
+This score is used for ranking among other teams.